NeSIG: A Neuro-Symbolic Method for Learning to Generate Planning Problems: Introduction

 Automated Planning (AP) \cite{ghallab2016automated} is a subfield of Artificial Intelligence devoted to providing goal-oriented, deliberative behaviour to both physical and virtual agents, e.g. robots and video game automated players.
 An automated planner receives as input the description of the planning task to solve, containing the environment dynamics, initial state and goal.
 It then carries out a search process in order to find a plan (sequence of actions) which achieves the task goal starting from its initial state.
 Planning tasks are usually described in a declarative, first-order logic (FOL) language such as PDDL (Planning Domain Definition Language) \cite{haslum2019introduction}.
 The PDDL description consists of a planning domain, containing the environment dynamics, and a planning problem/instance, containing the initial state and goal to achieve.
 This encoding allows the reuse of the same planning domain for planning tasks with different initial state and/or goal but which share their environment dynamics.

 Throughout the years, many works \cite{shen1989rule,pasula2007learning,segura2021discovering} have tried to automatically learn planning domains from data, in order to alleviate the burden on domain designers.
 Nevertheless, the task of generating planning problems has received less attention.
-In most cases, they need to be created by hand or produced by hard-coded, domain-specific instance generators, which requires great effort from the human designers.
+In most cases, they need to be created by hand or produced by hard-coded, domain-specific instance generators, which requires great human effort.
 Having a large set of planning problems is useful for several reasons.
-The main one is that many approaches which apply Machine Learning (ML) to AP employ planning problems as training data, such as those for learning heuristics \cite{shen2020learning} and HTN domains \cite{hogg2008htn}.
-Additionally, problems are used as benchmarks in planning competitions \cite{vallati20152014} and result useful for domain validation \cite{mccluskey2017engineering}, i.e., ensuring that the planning domain faithfully represents the environment dynamics.
+The main one is that many approaches which apply Machine Learning (ML) to AP use planning problems as training data, such as those for learning heuristics \cite{shen2020learning} and hierarchical, HTN domains \cite{hogg2008htn}.
+Additionally, problems are used as benchmarks in planning competitions \cite{vallati20152014} and are useful for domain validation \cite{mccluskey2017engineering}, i.e., ensuring the planning domain faithfully represents the environment dynamics.

-In this work, we address the problem of automatically generating sets of planning instances for a given domain, in order to overcome the drawbacks presented by manual problem generation approaches.
-The generated problems must exhibit three main properties:

-\begin{itemize} \item \textbf{Validity.} Valid problems must meet two criteria.
-Firstly, the initial state of the problem must represent a \textbf{consistent} (possible) situation of the world (e.g., an object can only be in a single place at the same time).
-These consistency constraints are not encoded in the PDDL description.
-Therefore, the human designer must first decide on these rules and then either craft problems which satisfy them or hard-code them into an instance generator (so only consistent problems are generated).
-Secondly, valid problems must be \textbf{solvable}, i.e., there must exist at least one valid plan from the initial state to the goal.

-\item \textbf{Quality.} This property is defined by the users, according to the characteristics they want the generated problems to exhibit.
-In this work, we will use difficulty as the only quality measure, i.e., the goal is to generate problems as hard to solve as possible (in terms of planning time) by an automated planner, given some limit on problem size.
-We have chosen difficulty as the measure to optimize because it plays a central role in AP, where great effort has been devoted to studying problem difficulty \cite{cohen2017problem} and developing efficient algorithms for solving difficult problems \cite{bonet2001planning}.

-\item \textbf{Diversity.} The generated problems should also be different from one another, according to some similarity/distance metric.
-In other words, they should be sampled from the entire problem subspace that satisfies the validity and quality requirements. \end{itemize}
+In this work, we address the problem of automatically generating planning instances for a particular PDDL domain provided by the user, in order to reduce human effort.
+Generated problems must exhibit three desirable properties: \textbf{validity}, \textbf{diversity} and \textbf{quality}.
+A problem is considered valid if it is solvable and its initial state is consistent, i.e., it describes a possible initial state of the world.
+Diversity refers to the fact that generated problems should all be different from each other.
+Finally, the quality of a problem is defined by the user.
+In this work, we will use difficulty as our only quality measure, i.e., the goal is to generate problems as hard to solve as possible.